-Same way as the first point; if it happens, then you could find yourself being investigated by the law enforcement agents in your country where you may find it hard to prove that you are innocent.
+Same way as the first point; if it happens, you could find yourself being investigated by the law enforcement agents in your country where you may find it hard to prove that you are innocent.

 In certain situations, your bank account details might be used to register on several websites on the internet.
-This is one of the major things you should consider for those asking “what can a scammer do with my bank account”.
+This is one of the major things you should consider for those asking, “what can a scammer do with my bank account.”

-Identity theft is a situation when a scammer or a fraudster decides to use your identity as a means to obtain credit, financial advantage or other benefits in your name.
+Identity theft is a situation when a scammer or a fraudster decides to use your identity as a means to obtain credit, financial advantage, or other benefits in your name.
 In most cases, it would come as a loss to you.
 You can read more about identity theft and how to avoid being a victim.

-In most cases you would pay the loan back except you can prove that the situation is a case of identity theft.
+In most cases, you would pay the loan back, except you can prove that the situation is a case of identity theft.
 This would even cause you more time and stress.

-You might get calls or emails from someone claiming to be working with a bank or a credit card issuer, asking you to update your information online, this is called a phishing scam.
+You might get calls or emails from someone claiming to be working with a bank or a credit card issuer, asking you to update your information online; this is called a phishing scam.

 It revolves around taking you to a dummy website that looks like that of your bank.
-Once you input your real details, the scammer collects it at the bank end of the dummy website and then gain access to your bank account.
+Once you input your real details, the scammer collects them at the bank end of the dummy website and then gain access to your bank account.
 In most cases, they make withdrawals or use the information to deposit and withdraw money without your consent.

 Sell your details

-So for those asking “what can a scammer do with my bank account number”?
+So for those asking, “what can a scammer do with my bank account number”?
 Just bear in mind that there are experienced hackers who are willing to pay a dime to get hold of account details that matches their specifications.

 So what can someone do with my bank details?